pydantic/pydantic/docs/usage/types/string_types.md

   for `fred.bloggs@example.com` it would be `"fred.bloggs"`.

 `ImportString`
-: expects a string and loads the Python object importable at that dotted path; attributes of modules should be separated from the module by `:`.  e.g. if `'math:cos'` was provided, the resulting field value would be the function `cos`
+: expects a string and loads the Python object importable at that dotted path; attributes of modules may be separated from the module by `:` or `.`, e.g. if `'math:cos'` was provided, the resulting field value would be the function `cos`.
+If a `.` is used and both an attribute and submodule are present at the same path, the module will be preferred.

 `constr`
 : type method for constraining strs;